Home / Blog / Bipolar and ADHD – Explains The Signs

 Symptoms of ADHD VS Bipolar Disorder

-The symptoms of ADHD and bipolar disorder can overlap, making it difficult to distinguish between the two.
+ADHD and bipolar disorder can be confusingly similar, as the condition often confuses distinguishing between the two conditions.
 However, there are key differences:

 ADHD Symptoms: